Understanding the performance management cycle: A guide for employers

 • Remaining available for guidance

-Managers are the boots-on-the-ground leaders who work with the performance cycles.
-Their buy-in and participation is key because it will trickle down to the employees and create a culture of always-on performance management.
+Managers are the boots-on-the-ground leaders who work with performance cycles.
+Their buy-in and participation are key because they will trickle down to the employees and create a culture of always-on performance management.

 This involves: